April 13th, 2022 | Ken Schnee, General Manager - Technology, Media, Entertainment, and Hospitality

 Another reason for this heated competition comes down to skills.
 As a talent executive writes on hospitalitynet, “To top it all, hospitality employees are recognized as having strong customer service orientation and training, resulting in their poaching by other industries.”
 Tyrone Stoudemire, vice president of global diversity, equity and inclusion at Hyatt Hotels, concurs, telling Travel Weekly that some industry recruiters have even approached random hotel workers, offering bonuses to leave current jobs for new ones.
 He suggests leaning into diversity, equity, and inclusion to attract and retain more workers.

 Hiring Needs to Happen Fast

 With candidates fielding offers coming from multiple fronts, talent acquisition teams may be tempted to take shortcuts, such as foregoing background checks to make immediate hires.
 While time is clearly critical in hospitality hiring, it shouldn’t come at the expense of customer and employee safety.
-Partnering with a background screening and identity verification provider helps organizations strike the right balance between faster time to hire and a safe workplace.
+Partnering with a criminal background checks and identity verification provider helps organizations strike the right balance between faster time to hire and a safe workplace.

 Streamlining the hiring experience can also make organizations more competitive.
 Tools like our native mobile Candidate Hub keep candidates engaged from recruiting on through to onboarding.
 This technology not only keeps the hiring process moving more quickly but also gives candidates a clear view of next steps so they feel less anxious about the hiring process and don’t drop out.